NickyMeuleman/nicky-blog/src/pages/lint-css/index.md

 It works! 🎉
 Don't take my word for it, let's see.
-Add this line to you `package.json`
+Add this line to your `package.json`

 ```json{3}
   "scripts": {